 Residents in our program benefit from a range of rotations and care for all types of patients.

-This enables them to master not only clinical proficiency and technical knowledge, but also excellence in non-technical skills, such as:
+Our rotations enable our residents to master not only clinical proficiency and technical knowledge, but also excellence in non-technical skills, such as:

 Due to the number and variety of cases, most of our residents complete their ACGME-required cases by the end of the CA-2 year.